 You should enable Auto Generate only when you are quickly iterating on the lighting while working with a single Scene.
 In all other cases, you should disable Auto Generate and generate the lighting data manually.

 Once you disable Auto Generate, you can generate lighting data by clicking the Generate Lighting button.
 This button can be found in the Lighting Settings window, next to the Auto Generate checkbox.

-When you press the Generate Lighting button, Unity creates a Lighting Data Asset in the Project.
-This Lighting Data Asset contains the Scene's GI data along with supporting data Unity uses to create the lighting for the Scene.
+When you click the Generate Lighting button, Unity creates a Lighting Data Asset in the Project.
+This Lighting Data Asset contains the Scene's GI data, along with supporting data Unity uses to create the lighting for the Scene.
 The Lighting Data Asset is linked to the Scene.

 The lack of a Lighting Data Asset on disk can lead to problems when testing Scenes in Play Mode.
-Put simply, the only time that Scenes with auto-generated lighting data will appear with all of their correct GI data in Play Mode is if the following criteria are met:
+Put simply, Scenes with auto-generated lighting data only appear with all of their correct GI data in Play Mode is in the following scenarios:

 A Scene is open for single-Scene editing in Edit Mode